Foot Problems That Require Surgery

-The more you know about what to expect, the more smoothly your treatment, either conservative or surgical, is likely to be.
-While each problem is unique, there are three basic goals: to relieve pain, to restore function, or to improve the appearance of your feet.
+The more you know about what to expect, the more smoothly your treatment, whether conservative or surgical, is likely to be.
+While each problem is unique, there are three basic goals in treating foot problems: to relieve pain, to restore function, & to improve the appearance of your feet.

-Feet that hurt interfere with your work, family, and your social life.
-Pain often signals an underlying problem.
-Fortunately, in many cases, foot treatment can correct the problem and relieve the pain.
+Foot pain interferes with your work, family, and social life.
+Pain is often just a symptom of a larger, underlying problem.
+Fortunately, in many cases, timely treatment can correct the problem and relieve the pain.

 If your feet are not doing their job, it is hard for you to do yours.
 When simply walking becomes a problem, your lifestyle is affected.
 But accepting a life of hobbling or sitting on the sidelines can make you old before your time.
 Foot surgery can be performed at almost any age – and in most cases, surgery can restore the normal use of your feet.

 Although foot surgery is not usually performed for cosmetic reasons alone, it can often improve the appearance of your feet.

 Anatomy of the Foot

 Before having foot surgery, it helps to understand the anatomy of your foot, and how it works to support the musculoskeletal structure of the rest of your body.
 Knowing how skin and bone heal following surgery can also help you to better understand the importance of post-operative foot care during your recovery.

 Ligaments are flexible bands of fiber joining bone to bone.
 The foot has over 100 ligaments that connect 26 bones, forming 33 joints.
 The 33 complex joints in each foot permit flexibility and mobility.
 Bones form the basic supporting structure of your foot, while ligaments & tendons are the tough, fibrous cords that connect muscle to bones.
 Muscles help move the feet and toes.
 When a muscle contracts, it pulls on a tendon, which in turn moves the bone.